MRoth1910/Vesperale-Romanum/README.md

 The punctuation and syllabification of the psalms is to follow the _Liber Antiphonarius_ and especially the _Liber Usualis,_ since bolding and italics are determined by `\textbf` and `\textit` with the text in between curly braces `{}`.
 For the flex (`†`), a decision will have to be made on a case-by-case basis if problems arise, as the placement may have changed in the 1961 LU.
 Additionally, Ben Bloomfield seems to have followed the breviary, so commas need deleting, colons need replacing with periods (at the end of verses), etc. and we will add verse numbers following the LU for convenience (this is done in LaTeX using `\item` and an `enumerate` environment controlled with the `enumitem` package)

-# Contributions

-- To actually compile documents, you need a working LaTeX distribution and an editor (either a GUI for LaTeX specifically or your text editor of choice.
-See [here](https://latex-tutorial.com/installation/) for information about MikTeX, [here](https://tug.org/mactex/) for MacTeX (which works very well on macOS), and [here](https://tug.org/texlive/acquire-netinstall.html) for TeXLive.
-You can also work on [Overleaf](https://www.overleaf.com) if you really want.
-- It may be helpful to edit gabc files in a visual editor such as [Source and Summit](https://www.sourceandsummit.com/editor/alpha) (but note that it isn't up to date, so some Gregorio features won't work correctly!).
-- See below for font information.

-# To Do

-- Collect all chants from Gregobase of the psalter, the ~~proper of time,~~ the ~~commons of saints,~~ and the proper of saints (on a rolling basis, i.e. grab what you need as you work on it, edit, commit, and push; as of Sept 2025, May and February are left to do) as well as the ~~appendix for benediction~~ (done as of October 2024) and for the "Hymni Antiqui" (following 1913 VR format; chants to be taken from the existing files with corrected lyrics, or from the *Antiphonale Monasticum* and transcribed for Saint Michael, with our ictus placement) (completed as of September 4, 2025)
-- Remove `--` in file name and replace with `_` (to allow for easier copying/pasting) and remove `ant.`, `...`, and `(` or `)`.
-- Proofread (add EUOUAE to Magnificat endings, comment off EUOUAE for most antiphon endings — they will need this only when the psalm is not printed below an antiphon).
-- remove space before colons (we use Latin options and language for `babel` that inserts a thin space), change `ae` or `oe` `æ` and `œ` respectively as well as `aé` to `ǽ` (U+01fd) and use TeX to create `œ` with an acute accent) (fixed as of October 2024).
-- Correct italics of psalm tex files (See this [issue](https://github.com/Nocturnale-Romanum/nocturnale-romanum/issues/17#issue-1714660808).)
-- Transcribe versicles of feasts where the solemn tone is given and create gabc file (now possible with manual intervention required with the Psalm Tone Tool as of October 2024)
--  Build (that is, create subfile and typeset) psalter (draft done as of summer 2024, except for page breaks), common tones, proper of time (draft, except for headers and page breaks done as of summer 2024), commons of saints (drafts done as of autumn 2024), the proper of saints (as of Sept 2025 now complete), proper of France (complete Sept 2025), 1955/60 (done as of Oct 2024, edited as of Sept 2025) and benediction (draft finished as of spring 2025).
--   This means also means copy, insert, and correct (based on Solesmes/Vaticana) collects, chapters, and versicles.
-- Index these pieces as well as the psalms (the index of antiphons and esp. that of index of psalms will be complicated due to the pointing and partial repetition so to minimize page turns but to not use up valuable space), based on code from Nocturnale Romanum project.
-- Finish [table of moveable feasts and perpetual Roman calendar](https://github.com/MRoth1910/Kalendarium) (and/or insert it into the main PDF)
-- Add/correct LaTeX sectioning commands and add/change headers; correct `pageref` and `label` [(See this thread ](https://groups.google.com/g/gregorio-users/c/WPbwsmIqHrc/m/-Z9RxtYTAgAJ)) which will produce a completed draft.
-- Proofread completed book(s).

-Along the way: we need someone who is a real LaTeX expert to help, particularly with the table of moveable feasts (which has different requirements than the main project and is quite complex), sectioning commands, widows/orphans (in the proper of saints epecially, ~the date, the feast name, and the rank~ (thank you David Carlisle and TeXSE) plus the text cannot be separated over two pages), spacing of elements on pages (e.g. scores should not stretch too much, and we shouldn't have too much white space between a title and a following score)
-  - someone to design a cover (that is, someone who knows how to use software to do it correctly, taking into account the spine etc.)
-  - a skilled Latinist to proofread rubrics (mostly taken from the Vaticana, but occasionally emended from the LA) and to help expand abbreviations if this is deemed necessary;
-  - an expert (cleric or monk, probably) familiar with syllable divisions in the preconciliar Latin breviary/missal and chant books: collects etc. follow Solesmes practice (-ct for example, not c-t, but i-ps, o-mn seem to break convention as a vowel is left alone the end of a line)
-  -  Since the chants are not being restored, a musicologist seems overkill, but a monk of Fontgombault or one of its foundations as well as a priest from a traditional community who sings Vespers regularly would be helpful.
-    -  Ditto consultations with a monk of Solesmes or a monastic of another abbey that has experience with using LuaLaTeX to make an entire book (particularly with Gregorio).

 # Fonts and other things